PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Conclusion

 \section{Conclusion}

-In this work, we introduced \textbf{Phase-Guided Terrain Traversal (PGTT)}, a perception-aware locomotion framework that integrates local heightmap perception, reinforcement learning, and terrain-adaptive gait priors to achieve robust and efficient terrain traversal.
-Our results demonstrate that PGTT increases traversal success rates by \textbf{7.5\%} and converges to a strong policy approximately \textbf{2$\times$} faster compared to state-of-the-art baselines.
-Moreover, it generalizes across robot platforms without relying on inverse kinematics and transfers successfully to real hardware, as demonstrated by reliable deployment on a Unitree Go2.
-A key strength of PGTT is its reliance on the lightweight MuJoCo simulation stack, which allows perception-aware locomotion policies to be developed and trained on affordable hardware such as a single consumer-grade GPU, thus lowering the barrier to entry for this line of research.
+In this work, we introduced \textbf{Phase-Guided Terrain Traversal (PGTT)}, a perception-aware locomotion framework that combines local heightmap perception, reinforcement learning, and terrain-adaptive gait priors for robust terrain traversal.
+PGTT improves traversal success by \textbf{7.5\%}.
+Preliminary results on ANYmal-C suggest cross-platform generalization without inverse kinematics, while reliable deployment on a Unitree Go2 demonstrates transfer to real hardware.
+PGTT also relies on the lightweight MuJoCo simulation stack, enabling perception-aware policies to be trained on affordable hardware, including a single consumer-grade GPU, and lowering the barrier to entry for this research.

 At the same time, our approach has limitations.
 The L1 LiDAR used in our implementation outputs only 21{,}600 points/s, considerably fewer than higher-end sensors ($\geq$200{,}000 points/s).
 At higher locomotion speeds, this leads to sparser measurements and less frequent map updates, restricting our experiments to a maximum speed of $0.4\,m/s$.
 This issue, however, is tied to sensing hardware and could be readily addressed with improved sensors.
 Another limitation is that we have not evaluated the energy efficiency of PGTT in real-world deployments; understanding its effect on power consumption will be important for scaling to long-duration or field applications.